 Learn about it on WaterConnect

 Water is a precious resource and monitoring it is fundamental to how it can be managed.
 There is a limit to how much is available for use on an ongoing basis, and so it is important to provide certainty to current and future users of water, particularly to those whose livelihoods depend on it.
-Waterconnect is home to many online documents related our water resources and management, such as supporting science documents and real-time water data, and long-term groundwater data and much more.
+Waterconnect is home to many online documents related to our water resources and management, such as supporting science documents, real-time groundwater data, long-term groundwater data, Groundwater Status Reports and much more.